sushil2601/javaScript_practise/REACT.md

 Q. How can you Optimize Performance in a React applications?
 Ans :-
     .Memoization with useMemo and useCallback.
-        --> use this hook to memoize values and , reducing unneccessary recalculations.

     .Optimizing Renders with React.Fragment.
-        --> use it avoid unneccessary wrapper elements that could cause additional DOM nodes.

     .Lazy loading with React.lazy.
-        --> use it to load components lazily,reducing the initial bundle size and improving initial loading performance.

     .Code Splitting.
-        --> Using code splitting to divide your application into smaller chunks that are loaded on demand,improving initial load times.

 Q. How to pass data from child component to parent component in React?
 Ans :-